 They also have fitness components to help you exercise the right way that's safe for you.
-YMCAs may have programs as well.
-The good thing about the YMCA is that, if you cant afford to pay for a membership, you may be eligible for a “scholarship.”
+YMCAs may have exercise and weight loss programs as well.
+The good thing about the YMCA is that, if you can't afford to pay for a membership, you may be eligible for a “scholarship.”
 This means that your membership can be reduced significantly – or even free!
 Call and ask YMCAs about the possibility of this.
 Local churches might also have weight loss classes and support groups also.

 Weight Loss Ideas

-Here are some general ideas that various research studies have shown does work for some people:
+Here are some general ideas that various research studies have shown do work for some people:

 1. Eat food from smaller bowls and plates. drink from taller glasses